7th Annual

 Save the Date

-The Wayne State University School of Medicine will host its fifth annual Medical Education Research and Innovation Conference on Thursday, Nov.
-16.
+The Wayne State University School of Medicine will host the 7th annual Medical Education Research and Innovation Conference on Monday, October 27, 2025

-Medical Education Research and Innovation topics are related to the learning process that occurs within a medical education setting, including learner characteristics, optimizing the learning process, assessment and evaluation, professional development, instruction design, technology in the learning environment, well-being, and innovative curricula addressing current issues within medical education
+Medical Education Research and Innovation topics encompass the study of the learning process within medical education, including learner characteristics, optimizing learning methods, assessment and evaluation, professional development, instructional design, the role of technology, well-being, and innovative curricula addressing current challenges in the field.

-More than 100 posters and oral presentations were submitted for the much anticipated 2022 virtual conference, believed to be the first of its kind nationally.
-Geared toward first-time research participants, topics are related to timely and important topics relevant within a medical education setting and to the broader educational community.
-Rewards and recognition are given for best-in-class presentations.
+Over 100 posters and oral presentations have been submitted for the highly anticipated 2025 in-person conference.
+Aimed at first-time research participants, the conference will feature topics that are both timely and highly relevant to medical education and the broader educational community.
+Recognition and awards will be given for the best-in-class presentations.

 ❚ RESEARCH